softwarecrash/Solar2MQTT/README.md

 **UART0:** Talks to the inverter at 2400 baud and for programming.
 DISCONNECT RX before programming

 **UART1:** Used for debugging only.
-Just connect another serie adaptor to TX.
+Just connect another serial adaptor to TX with 9600 baud.

 **GPIO:** NOT IN USE Button on GPIO0, changes wifi mode, also used for programming when DTR pin isn't available.